Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 <tbody>
 <tr class="odd">
 <td><p><strong>Charms, Stunts and Maneuvers</strong></p>
 <p>There are some Charms that have the same effects as Maneuver Stunts.
-If a character chooses the same stunt effect as a charm, the effect can be doubled according to the Storyteller’s discretion.</p>
+If a character chooses the same stunt effect as a charm, the effect can be doubled—whether it be in magnitude of the effect, duration, or other methodology.</p></td>
-<p>Unless otherwise specified, charms will apply the same for both Strikes as they would a Maneuver attack.
-“On Hit” means that either a Maneuver roll or the Accuracy roll is above the DV.</p></td>
 </tr>
 </tbody>
 </table>